Vendor vs Supplier: Understanding the Key Differences

 - When you need to purchase in bulk to optimize costs and maintain consistent production, working with a supplier can be more cost-effective.

-- For businesses that want to build a long-term relationship for consistent quality and supply of materials.
+- For businesses seeking to establish a long-term relationship for consistent quality and supply of materials.

-Knowing the difference between vendors and suppliers is crucial for effective supply chain management.
+Understanding the distinction between vendors and suppliers is essential for effective supply chain management.
 Here’s why:

 - Cost Management: Working directly with suppliers might help businesses get better pricing for bulk orders, while vendors can be more flexible with smaller orders.
 Understanding when to use each can help optimize costs.